 Our meat processing facilities are monitored by dedicated on-site inspectors from the CFIA.
 All our processing operations are required to undergo comprehensive third-party animal welfare audits, a minimum of annually, which are conducted by PAACO-certified auditors.
 These third-party auditors have open access to our facilities and the freedom to interview any of our employees as part of the audit process.
 This allows us to test the effectiveness of our animal welfare practices and procedures based on established and quantifiable animal well-being guidelines.
-All our meat processing operations are also audited daily on each shift through third-party Remote Video Auditing with the exception of our poultry processing facility acquired in 2021.
-Remote Video Auditing will not be implemented in this plant as we have announced our intention to close the facility.
+Our meat processing operations are also audited daily on each shift through third-party Remote Video Auditing, which is being implemented in our new London Poultry facility in 2024.

-- ✓ Our pork plants passed their 2022 third-party audits based on the North American Meat Institute Recommended Animal Handling Guidelines and Audit Guide. - ✓ Our poultry plants passed their 2022 third-party audits based on the National Chicken Council standards for broiler chickens.
+- ✓ Our pork plants passed their 2023 third-party audits based on the North American Meat Institute Recommended Animal Handling Guidelines and Audit Guide. - ✓ Our poultry plants passed their 2023 third-party audits based on the National Chicken Council standards for broiler chickens.